||Stephen A. Schwarzman

 Stephen A. Schwarzman is Chairman, CEO and Co-Founder of Blackstone.
 Mr. Schwarzman has been involved in all phases of the firm’s development since its founding in 1985.
 The firm is a leading global asset manager with $279 billion Assets Under Management (as of June 30, 2014).

 Mr. Schwarzman is an active philanthropist with a history of supporting education and schools.
 Whether in business or in philanthropy, he has always attempted to tackle big problems and find transformative solutions.
 In 2013, he founded an international scholarship program, "Schwarzman Scholars," at Tsinghua University in Beijing to educate future leaders about China.
 At $350 million, the program is modeled on the Rhodes Scholarship and is the single largest philanthropic effort in China’s history coming largely from international donors.
-In 2007, Mr. Schwarzman donated $100 million to the New York Public Library on who’s board he serves.
+In 2007, Mr. Schwarzman donated $100 million to the New York Public Library on whose board he serves.

 Mr. Schwarzman is a member of The Council on Foreign Relations, The Business Council, The Business Roundtable, and The International Business Council of the World Economic Forum.
 He serves on the boards of The Asia Society, The Board of Directors of The New York City Partnership and The Advisory Board of the School of Economics and Management at Tsinghua University, Beijing.
 He is a Trustee of The Frick Collection in New York City and Chairman Emeritus of the Board of Directors of The John F. Kennedy Center for the Performing Arts.
 In 2007, Mr. Schwarzman was included in TIME’s "100 Most Influential People."
 Mr. Schwarzman was awarded the Légion d'Honneur of France in 2007 and promoted to Officier in 2010.